stellar/stellar-core/docs/learn/admin.md

  will result in undefined behavior, *potentially data loss*.
  * do not run `newhist` on an existing archive unless you want to erase it

+## Network passphrase
+Stellar-core uses network passphrases to keep networks (e.g. public, test, private) separate from each other.
+Each Stellar-core instance broadcasts it's configured passphrase and will only connect to peers that are using the same passphrase as it.
+This ensures that networks are distinct and data is not inadvertently mixed between networks.

+A passphrase is a string that can contain anything but usually contains information about the network.
+For example, the public network passphrase is `Public Global Stellar Network ; September 2015`.
+It is configured in the Stellar-core cfg file under the key `NETWORK_PASSPHRASE`.

 # Quorum